Krishnaja/AdvertisingDirectory/README.md

 2.To display listings in the alphabetical order of name.
   Remove “#” in front of displayType=name in conf.properties files and save it.

-3.To display listings in the order of Date.
+3.To display listings in the order of Start Date.
   Remove “#” in front of displayType=date in conf.properties file and save it.

 4.To display listings in random order.